jwiegley/use-package/README.md

          (text-mode . company-mode)))

 (use-package company
+  :hook (prog-mode . company-mode)
+  :hook (text-mode . company-mode))

+(use-package company
+  :hook
+  (prog-mode . company-mode)
+  (text-mode . company-mode))

+(use-package company
   :commands company-mode
   :init
   (add-hook 'prog-mode-hook #'company-mode)
   (add-hook 'text-mode-hook #'company-mode))
 ```

-When using `:hook` omit the "-hook" suffix if you specify the hook
+When using `:hook`, omit the "-hook" suffix if you specify the hook
 explicitly, as this is appended by default.
-For example the following
+For example, the following
 code will not work as it attempts to add to the `prog-mode-hook-hook`
 which does not exist: